 9. Conclusion.

-We read, children, what we got on the sheets.
+Let's read, children, what we got on the sheets.

-Which bottle of water?
+Which bottle is the water in?
 Why?

-We glue the sunflower to the line, a drop of water to the water according to the signs.
+Glue the sunflower to the line, a drop of water to the water according to the signs.

 We check the teacher’s checklist.

-10. Working with Euler circles.
+10.Working with Euler circles.

 Summary of the lesson.